jainishbharti05/jainishbharti05/README.md

 # Jainish Bharti
 ### Full Stack Developer

-I'm Jainish, an Under-Graduate in Information Technology Dept, and I develop the Backend of Web-Applications and a sort of UX/UI Designing.
+I am Jainish Bharti, an Under-Graduate in Information Technology Dept, and I develop the Backend of Web-Applications and a sort of UX/UI Designing.
+I'm practicing Software Development and aiming to become a Full Stack Software Developer.
 I have really enjoyed working on various languages like JavaScript, Python, C, JAVA and a few frameworks like React for front-end, as well as Django and Flask for Backend.
-Preferably,I choose MERN as my working Stack!
+Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!
 You can check out my LinkedIn at www.linkedin.com/in/jainishbharti

 ### GitHub ReadMe Stats